neurohackademy/high-performance-python/_episodes/07-wrap-up.md

 - "Use them judiciously, to make your code faster"
 ---

-## Why *not* to use Cython/Numba
+## Why *not* to use Cython/Numba/Dask

 One big disadvantage of using Cython/Numba is that it makes handling and debugging errors harder.
+This is also sometimes the case with Dask.
 That is because the tracebacks that you get when things go wrong will be much harder to decipher.

 This means that code has to be thoroughly tested before it is converted to a compiled version.